Cancer Screening

 When to recommend CRA testing:

-• Apparently healthy dogs during annual wellness visits
+• Apparently healthy pets during annual wellness visits

 • Over the age of 5